Reconstruction theorem for complex polynomials: A reconstruction theorem for polynomials

 It follows that We also have hence which converges to infinity as $z\ra\infty$.
 Hence if $z$ mirrors $w$ then $P(z)=P(w)$. \end{proof}

-In what follows, we will be using only elementary facts about real algebraic sets.
-The reader is referred to a standard text of Bochnak, Coste and Roy [BCR].
-We can identify the set of all complex polynomials of degree at most $d$ with $\C^{d+1}$.
-Let us define
+In what follows, we will be using only elementary facts about real algebraic and semi-algebraic sets.
+The reader is referred to the standard text of Bochnak, Coste and Roy \cite{BCR} for more details.